roderick-bishop11/projects/Personal Website/README.md

 # Project logs (newest first)
+* 7/21/2020: Went with minimalist design.
+Version 0.0.1 is up, just basic text and links.
+See [here](https://roderick-bishop11.github.io/codingProjects/)
 * 7/21/2020: Went a little crazy with some new designs.
 Edited steps and kanban board a bit to sync back up with where I really am.
 * 7/19/2020: started on designs for homepage.
 View them [here](https://github.com/roderick-bishop11/codingProjects/tree/master/Personal%20Website/Concepts)
 * 7/19/2020: Official start of project.
 Created Readme and created repo.
 Shooting for new year 2021 to be done with project.